skalarproduktraum/phd-thesis/chapters/bionictracking.md

 # Bionic Tracking: Using Eye Tracking for Cell Tracking

 \alreadypublished{The work presented in this chapter has been done in collaboration with Kyle I.S.
-Harrington (University of Idaho, Moscow) and Raimund Dachselt (TU Dresden), and has been submitted to BioImageComputing at ECCV 2020:}{\textbf{Günther, U.}, Harrington, K.I.S., Dachselt, R., Sbalzarini, I.F.: \emph{Bionic Tracking}: Using Eye Tracking to Track Biological Cells in Virtual Reality. \href{https://arxiv.org/abs/2005.00387}{arXiv preprint 2005.00387}.}
+Harrington (University of Idaho, Moscow) and Raimund Dachselt (TU Dresden), and has been published as:}{\textbf{Günther, U.}, Harrington, K.I.S., Dachselt, R., Sbalzarini, I.F.: \emph{Bionic Tracking}: Using Eye Tracking to Track Biological Cells in Virtual Reality. \emph{BioImageComputing at ECCV 2020}. \href{https://arxiv.org/abs/2005.00387}{arXiv preprint 2005.00387}.}

 We are going to detail the _Bionic Tracking_ strategy for augmenting biological tracking tasks for 3D data over time with eye gaze data in order to make them easier and faster to do.
 Bionic Tracking utilises a combination of virtual reality and eye tracking in order to do so.